This site is no longer in use. We have re-branded to Bloomsbury Institute – please visit bil.ac.uk

 1. 'I cannot quite finish my assignment on time.
 I can get it ready to submit by a few days after the submission deadline.
 What should I do?'

-If you are enrolled on a University course, you can submit any piece of work up to 7 calendar days after the deadline.
-However, the mark will be capped at 40% i.e. however good the work is, the maximum mark you can receive is 40%.
-If you are enrolled on an HND course, you have three calendar days following the deadline to submit and receive a grade capped at a ‘Pass’.
-This penalty is imposed because you have gained an unfair advantage by submitting late.
+You can submit any piece of work up to 7 calendar days after the deadline.
+However, the mark will be capped at 40%.
+This means that however good the work is, the maximum mark you can receive is 40%.

 2. 'I have come down with the flu and with the assignment submission date fast approaching, I know I will not be able to submit on time.
 What should I do?'

-To apply for an extension, students should download the Assessment Extension Form available here, and submit it to the relevant Module Leader for consideration with any relevant supporting documentation.
-You will be notified of the decision by the Module Leader upon submission.
+To apply for an extension, students should make a request via the Student Self-service Portal (SSP) with any relevant supporting documentation.
+You will be notified of the decision by the Academic Adminisrator responsible for your course.

 This type of very serious event, which could not have been predicted, would fall under a Mitigating Circumstances Application.
 The first step would be for a student to raise an SSP request and state the circumstances briefly but clearly.
 Registry will then advise whether the request fits within Mitigating Circumstances and, if it does, will direct the student to complete and submit (via the SSP) an application form and any evidence that can be provided.
-For University of Northampton students, applications are logged by Registry and then sent to the University of Northampton for a decision.
+Applications are logged by Registry and then sent to the University of Northampton for a decision.

-Under no circumstances should students send Mitigating Circumstances applications directly to the University.
+Under no circumstances should students send Mitigating Circumstances applications directly to the University of Northampton.

 Remember that mitigating circumstances can be defined as being events that have significantly disrupted a student’s studies.
 They must be serious or acute and beyond a student’s ability to foresee and control.
 Often, a simple extension will be an adequate solution for a student who has been unable to submit work on time.
 Where matters are more serious and an extension is not enough, mitigating circumstances should be applied for.